flub78/multitenant/doc/continuous_delivery.md

 When the release pipeline is started, the first thing is to mark the release candidate under git.

-It cand be done with a build number for example build_657.
+It can be done with a build number for example build_657.

 Note that in this case installation will be done directly from git.
-SO there is not really any artifact to build.
+So there is not really artifacts to build.

 ## Static analysis

 Then static analysis is triggered.
 I still need to decide if it makes sense to declare the release invalid if some quality threshold is not reached.
-It is usually rather arbitrary but it may be helpfull to define a limit just in case the quality slowly decrease.
+It is usually rather arbitrary but it may be helpful to define a limit just in case the quality slowly decrease.

 ## Unit and features tests (no failure)

 All test should pass, no exception.

-## End to End test on local server

-If the installation process is fast, this step may not be necessary.
-At least it may be an intermediary step to develop the end to end test.
-But running them at this stage may be optional.

 ## Installation - End to end testing

-The an installation is done from scratch, exactly the same way than an installation from a customer.
+Then an installation is done from scratch, exactly the same way than an installation for a customer.

 Installation should be fully automated, and test first the prerequisite.
 In some cases, for example, the databases could already exist.
 If possible limit the prerequisite to a shell access.
-ANsible is likely a suitable tool for installation.
+Ansible is likely the tool of choice for installation.

 * Both central and tenant database should be reinitialized.
 * Central database should be refreshed and migrated